iterative/dvc.org/content/docs/command-reference/plots/diff.md

 > Note that we renamed the X axis label with option `--x-label x`.

-The difference between two versions (commit hashes, tags, or branches can be provided):
+Compare two specific versions (commit hashes, tags, or branches can be provided, for example):

 ```dvc
 $ dvc plots diff --targets logs.csv HEAD 0135527